Best budget portable monitor 2023

 Brand: ASUS - Size: 15.6" - Resolution: Full HD - Refresh Rate: 144Hz - Features: Quick Charge, Universal Tripod Socket

-Continuing with ASUS, but this time its ROG range, which is known for featuring some of the best gaming gear out there, including a lineup of portable monitors.
+Continuing with ASUS, but this time it is the ROG range, which is known for featuring some of the best gaming gear out there, including a lineup of portable monitors.
 Out of all the options though, the ASUS ROG Strix XG16AHPE stands out as the best for gaming as it features a 15.6-inch IPS display, which is akin to most gaming laptops, and delivers a Full HD resolution, striking a good balance between performance and clear visuals.

 It’s compact and lightweight too, making it easier to carry around and set up.
 Plus, the versatile kickstand support makes it easy to prop the monitor up in portrait or landscape positions.
 It also comes with a universal tripod socket, in case you want to set it up on tripods.